hexeight/wasabi/README.md

 ```

 ## Demo
-Create a new project in a directory
+Run a http server running at `http://localhost:8888` hosting static files in the `app` directory to test your Dapp.
 ```
 wasabi serve
 ```

 Note: Wasabi is being used for my personal projects to understand JSON RPC interactions essentional for a fully function Dapp.
 All the features are built to serve my own desperate needs.
-If you'd love to do something, feel free to go crazy with nice and descriptive pull requests.
+If you'd love to do something, feel free to go crazy with nice and descriptive issues, feature requests or pull requests.